-The current list in the LDRs of geographical sites that may request height up to 60 feet includes Area "G" the property on either side of Linton Boulevard, extending 200 feet north and south of its ultimate right-of-way, extending from I-95 to Dixie Highway (see map below).
+The current list in the LDRs of geographical sites that may request height up to 60 feet includes Area "G" the property on either side of Linton Boulevard, extending 200 feet north and south of its ultimate right-of-way, extending from I-95 to Dixie Highway.
 A portion of the proposed Linton Commons Overlay District is within this area.
-The proposed LDR amendment would extend the allowance for additional height beyond the current 200 feet limit to include the entirety of all three properties to Lavers Circle.
+The proposed LDR amendment would extend the allowance for additional height beyond the current 200 feet limit to include the entirety of all three properties to

+Lavers Circle.
 While the intent of the current regulations focuses the additional height to frame the wide, newer commercial development along West Linton Boulevard, recent projects have not taken advantage of the additional height provision.
 The Linton Boulevard corridor has high-quality new commercial development, like Whole Foods, but mixed use or new office development has not occurred to date.
 The proposed extension of the height area encourages the inclusion of residential uses located further from the commercial corridor.
 The development on the south side of Lavers Circle is developed at three stories.
-However, it is important to note the performance standards in the LDR for additional height includes required strategies (see below) to control mass and compatibility:
+However, it is important to note the performance standards in the LDR for additional height includes required strategies.
+The request for additional height is subject to separate conditional use approval.